 – Managing Director, Large Investment Banking Firm

 Human Health Products

-DispersinB® is a naturally occurring enzyme that cleaves the bacterial surface protein poly-b-1, 6-N-acetylglucosamine (PNAG).
-This protein is produced by a wide range of bacteria and fungi and is a key component in biofilm formation.
-DispersinB cleaves the PNAG protein, inhibiting bacterial adhesion and disperses the biofilm.
+DispersinB® is a naturally occurring enzyme that cleaves the bacterial surface polysaccharide poly-b-1, 6-N-acetylglucosamine (PNAG).
+This polysaccharide is produced by a wide range of bacteria and fungi and is a key component in biofilm formation.
+DispersinB cleaves PNAG, inhibiting bacterial adhesion and disperses the biofilm.
 This is especially useful for treating wounds and otic infections, which can become chronic due to the persistent nature of the bacterial biofilms.
 Once the biofilm is dispersed the bacteria can be eradicated and the infection can be remedied.

 Kane Biotech Inc. has an exclusive worldwide license agreement with the University of Medicine and Dentistry of New Jersey, NJ, USA (now part of Rutgers University) to commercialize the DispersinB technology for human, animal, agricultural and industrial applications.
 The US patent on this technology has already been issued (U.S. Pat.
 No.7,294,497) and Kane Biotech holds 7 other patents in this area.
 Full biocompatibility, toxicity and stability testing has been conducted on this enzyme.
 Kane Biotech has a number of DispersinB products in development including formulations with antibiotics and the antibiofilm enzyme β-N-Acetylglucosaminidase.
 Kane Biotech has developed an antibiofilm technology in combination with Gentamycin and formulated an Enzyme-Gentamycin wound gel spray containing a thermo reversible gelling agent that makes the liquid spray become a gel when applied at body temperature.